Sino-Burmese War: Geopolitical

 The main beneficiaries of the war were the Siamese, who took full advantage of the Burmese absence to reclaim their lost territories and independence.
 By 1770, they had reconquered most of the pre-1765 territories.
 Only Tenasserim remained in Burmese hands.
 Preoccupied by the Chinese threat, and recovering from the depletion of manpower from the war, King Hsinbyushin left Siam alone even as Siam continued to consolidate its gains (he was finally forced to send Burmese armies to Siam in 1775 in response to a Siamese-backed rebellion in Lan Na a year earlier).
 In the following decades, Siam would become a power in its own right, swallowing up Lan Na, the Laotian states, and parts of Cambodia.

+At the same time when China started to invade Burma, the Chinese were also being preoccupied by the same war against the Kazakh Khanate as part of the larger Sino-Kazakh Wars.
+This had greatly stretched the Chinese force, as they were also battling both the Kazakhs in Central Asia and the Burmese in Southeast Asia, which had prevented Qianlong from committing the best soldiers to the Burmese front until 1768; in a way, the Kazakhs might have accidentally contributed a minor role in helping Burma to defeat Qing China later on.

 From a wider geopolitical standpoint, the Qing, and the Qianlong Emperor, who hitherto had never faced defeat, now had to accept—albeit grudgingly—that there were limits to Qing power.
 A historian of Chinese military history, Marvin Whiting, writes that the Burmese success probably saved the independence of other states in Southeast Asia.